On social media, people want to connect with people — not companies. Likewise, people increasingly want to connect with stars — not teams.

 This day in age is all about the individual.
 The future of sports is about the athletes themselves, not the teams they play for.

 On the court, LeBron is at his peak.
-But off the court, his career is still in its infancy.
+But off the court, his career is set to explode.

 The NBA’s Golden Era began with The Decision.